 Learn something about your attendees

-Often, there's a tradeoff between asking a lot of things to your attendees during registration and keeping a good conversion rate.
+Often, there's a tradeoff between asking your attendees a lot of things during registration and keeping a good conversion rate.

 My opinion is that you should ask the bare-minimum, the essentials, during the registration process.
-Then, during the webinars, use the polls to capture that extra information.
+Then, during the webinars, use the polls to capture any extra information.

 This is particularly useful for sales-oriented webinars.
 Your registration form is your minimal qualification form.
 Polls will give you those extra points you need to distinguish warmer leads from the rest.

-For customer training or content marketing webinars, polls are great to actually meet your customers or your readers and elaborate their profile (firmographic or demographic information, usage, needs, requests, etc.).
+For customer training or content marketing webinars, polls are great to actually meet your customers or your readers and fill-in their profile (firmographic or demographic information, usage, needs, requests, etc.).

 Here are 3 simple examples: